HUNpusi/FestivalChat/README.md

 This is a basic application, that makes a location based chatroom.
 It has auto login feature, by android ID.

-It works ONLY MOBILE NETWORK!
+It works on MOBILE NETWORK ONLY!

 Server is PHP/MYSQL on balazspuskas.com.
 Messages are in a message table, at this minute.
 Client is checking server database, and if there is new message, it will update local database.
 It is repeated in 5sec.